junxit/us-congress-bills-109/metadata.md

 - 2005-09-26 — Introduced in Senate
 - 2005-09-26 — Read twice and referred to the Committee on Indian Affairs. (text of measure as introduced: CR S10437-10440)
 - 2005-09-26 — Sponsor introductory remarks on measure.
 (CR S10437)
+- 2006-03-29 — Committee on Indian Affairs.
+Ordered to be reported with an amendment favorably.
+- 2006-05-03 — Committee on Indian Affairs.
+Reported by Senator McCain with amendments.
+With written report No. 109-252.
+- 2006-05-03 — Committee on Indian Affairs.
+Reported by Senator McCain with amendments.
+With written report No. 109-252.
+- 2006-05-03 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 419.